Do You Need to Improve New Manager Training?

 Manager Performance is Not Meeting Expectations

-What’s Wrong with the Training That Is Supposed to Get New Managers Ready to Manage?
+What’s Wrong with Training Designed to Get New Managers Ready to Manage?

 Four Steps to Improve New Manager Training